 The doubling of intestinal calcium absorption in the first trimester means that the extra calcium must be passed to the fetus, deposited in the maternal skeleton, or excreted in the urine.
-Renal calcium excretion is increased as early as the 12th week of gestation and 24-hour urine values (corrected for creatinine excretion) often exceed the normal range.
+Renal calcium excretion is increased as early as the 12th week of gestation, and 24-hour urine values (corrected for creatinine excretion) often exceed the normal range.
 Conversely, fasting urine calcium values are normal or low, confirming that this hypercalciuria is a consequence of the enhanced intestinal calcium absorption (1).
-This is absorptive hypercalciuria and will not be detected by spot or fasting urine samples that have been corrected for creatinine concentration.
-Absorptive hypercalciuria contributes to the increased risk of kidney stones during pregnancy.
+This is absorptive hypercalciuria and will not be reliably detected by spot or fasting urine samples that have been corrected for creatinine concentration.
+Absorptive hypercalciuria contributes to the increased risk of kidney stones during pregnancy. women commonly develop That hypercalciuria in pregnancy is an indication that they normally absorb more calcium than needed by the fetus, provided that their calcium intake is not low, or that the gastrointestinal absorption of calcium is not impaired consumption by high phytate or malabsorptive disorders.

-This absorptive hypercalciuria also renders nomograms of fractional calcium excretion invalid for the diagnosis of familial hypocalciuric hypercalcemia during pregnancy (47,48).
+This absorptive hypercalciuria also renders nomograms of fractional calcium excretion invalid for the diagnosis of familial hypocalciuric hypercalcemia during pregnancy (50,51).